-After a successful career with Virgin, Rowan Gormley decided to start his own venture and, with 17 like-minded friends, he set up Naked Wines - an online wine business that allows the customers to call the shots.
+After a successful career with Virgin, Rowan Gormley decided to start his own venture and, with some like-minded friends, he set up Naked Wines - an online wine business that allows the customers to call the shots.
 Rachel Miller reports

 A long association with Richard Branson has given Rowan Gormley a taste for entrepreneurship.
 Rowan set up Virgin Direct (now Virgin Money) in 1995 and was the brains behind the launch of the One Account.
 He went on to set up Virgin Wines.

-Eventually, Virgin Wines was sold and Rowan - and 17 colleagues - moved on.
+Eventually, Virgin Wines was sold, and Rowan - and 17 colleagues - moved on.
 The plan was to set up a new type of online wine retailer.

 "We started work at the beginning of October and launched Naked Wines on December 1," he reveals.
 "I had the luxury of working with a group of people I knew extremely well.
 We sat down under a tree in my garden on a beautiful sunny day.
-We started with a clean sheet of paper and straight away we had a clear picture of what we wanted to do differently."
+We started with a clean sheet of paper, and straight away we had a clear picture of what we wanted to do differently."

 Championing small wine makers

-In order to do this, small producers are funded by Naked Wine customers - known as 'Naked Angels'.
-Each angel saves £20 per month into the fund which is used by Naked Wines to support small, independent growers and producers.
+In order to do this, small producers are funded by Naked Wine customers - known as Angels.
+Each Angel puts £20 per month into the fund, which is used by Naked Wines to support small, independent growers and producers.

 Identifying the customer base

-Finding partners has been at the heart of the company's marketing strategy.
+Partnerships have been at the heart of the company's marketing strategy.
 "We've tried to find partners that can deliver the audience we are aiming at."